bhall2001/moduops-www/frontend/docs/quickstart.md

 6. Name the Module/Town to represent you yard and click `Done`
 7. Click the `Drop Zones` tab and click `New` to create a Drop Zone for the yard.
 Name the drop zone to as you would your yard, assign a length that is the total storage capacity of all tracks in the yard and select `Yard/Interchange/Staging` checkbox to indicate this drop zone is a yard.
 Click `Done`
 8. Click "New" over the Modules/Towns list to create a Module/Town.
 Name it for a module/town on your layout.
 Click `Done`
-9. Click the Consignee tab and `New` to create a Consignee – Enter the name in the Consignee fieldand click `Done`
+9. Click the Consignee tab and `New` to create a Consignee – Enter the name in the Consignee field and click `Done`
 10. Click the Drop Zones tab and `New` to create a Drop Zones - Enter the Name and length of track associated with a Consignee where cars are set out
 11. Click the Consignee tab and double click the consignee you created.
 12. Click `New Request` to add a new equipment request the consignee will make.